 Image generated by gemini.google.com

-I wanted to create an Android app that helps me convert images to pdf files.
-All the free apps available in Google Playstore are loaded with advertisements.
+I wanted to create an Android app myself that helps me convert images to pdf files.
 I never had the time to create it completely.
-My attempts in the past faded several times – after refreshing few Android libraries, going through Udemy course or just after creating the home screen.
+My attempts in the past fizzed out several times – after refreshing few Android libraries, going through Udemy course or just after creating the home screen.
 The iText library looked simple but definitely has a learning curve.
 I was not interested in commercial SDKs.

-Within 4 days, I was able to get the Android app to a decent shape and even upload to Google Playstore.
+Within 5 days, I was able to get the Android app to a decent shape and even upload to Google Playstore.
+I did manual testing though.
+I am sure testing with Agents, MCP Servers will add more value to the quality of the product.

 Though most code is written by Gemini, I am still the proud owner for the few lines of code I added by hand.
-The source code is available here –> https://github.com/sudhans/Image2Pdf
+The agent did the heavy lifting as a developer.
+I was just supervising it like a manager or a product owner.
+The source code is available here –> https://github.com/sudhans/Image2Pdf.

 Gotchas: There were a few times, the Agent was not able to refactor/write to the same file and it kept retrying.
 I had to force stop the task.
 When changes were made manually, the agent took it for granted and rolled back the manual changes – Eg. a deprecated method call was updated as per the documentation.